DavidPL1/robocup_dashboard/README.md

-# Sandbox for a transport enabled dashboard for Redmine
+# Sandbox for a transport enabled dashboard for RoboCup

 ## Installation